 Take in mind that you’ll need at least 6 hours to explore the old city and the three towers so plan accordingly.

-San Marino Interesting Fact #07: Its walls look like the Great Wall of China
+Its Walls Look like the Great Wall of China.

 If you saw this photo without any other information you would probably believe that it’s the Great Wall of China but no!
 It’s actually the first tower of San Marino and the city walls that offer passage from one tower to another.
 I would definitely recommend visiting during autumn so you can see how the foliage changes.